meomay503/domino/README.md

 # This is a fork
-- Make is minifier friendly
+- Code is minifier friendly
 - Support SVG CSS attributes

 # Server-side DOM implementation based on Mozilla's dom.js